aptech/docs/docs/CR-loadd.rst

 ::

-    //Create file name with full path
-    file = getGAUSShome() $+ "examples/credit.dat";
+    // Create file name with full path file = getGAUSShome() $+ "examples/credit.dat";

-    //Load all rows from all columns of the dataset y = loadd(file);
+    // Load all rows from all columns of the dataset y = loadd(file);

-    //Print the first three rows of 'y' print y[1:3,.];
+    // Print the first three rows of 'y' print y[1:3,.];

 After the above code, the following ouptut should be printed to the program input/output window.